History of the airline

 ВAt the same month the company became a prize-winner of the First National Prize in the field of marketing “The Energy of Success” in the nomination “The best communications built with BTL”.

 Starting from December 4th “Belavia” opens up the sale of e-tickets for the flights of the Dutch national airline carrier “KLM Royal Dutch Airlines”.
-Thereby “Belavia” passengers acquired an additional opportunity to travel to all the countries of the EU, Northern and Southern America through Amsterdam.
+Belavia passengers could take advantage of the additional opportunities of travelling to all the countries of the EU, Northern and Southern America through Amsterdam.

 The beginning of the next year was marked by the opening of the new flight Minsk – Riga.